-Doing more care-taking activities (e.g., diapering, dressing, bathing, etc.) seems a little unnatural for some fathers, at least at first.
-When they do it a little more, dads almost always find that it's worthwhile-they see these actions improving their relationship with their child.
+Doing more care-taking activities as well as connecting with others in the community who have potential to help your child may seem a little unnatural for some fathers, at least at first.
+When they engage a little more, even in the seemingly mundane care-taking activities like diapering, dressing, bathing, etc., dads almost always find that it's worthwhile-they see these actions improving their relationship with their child as well as fostering the child's development.